fraserivison/drf-api/README.md

 - **Test Track Updates**:
   - Test that users can update track details such as `title`, `artist`, and the track file itself.
-  - Ensure that updates can only be made by the track username.
+  - Ensure that updates can only be made by the track owner.

 - **Test Track Deletion**:
   - Ensure that users can delete their tracks and that the related track data is removed from the database.